cl4r3/Torts-NPC-Mod/README.md

 - 2 Hearts: Keahi and Trinnie are trying to feed him but he doesn't want to eat any human food they give him, until he accepts the soup

-- 4 Hearts: (Idk maybe could just be hanging out with him, playing with a ball or such)
+- 4 Hearts: (You notice Torts is angry, after investigating you see there is litter in his pond, you help him)

 - 6 Hearts: Torts is found stuck (maybe flipped upside down) somewhere it wouldn't make sense for him to be, maybe the ridge mountain or the hiking trail.
 (Pelican Town Cable Car Stop?)